IKNL/v6-euracan-algorithms/docs/summary/implementation.rst

 Overview
 --------
 The algorithm consists of two computation steps at the nodes.
-The two step approach is necessary as the variance computation requires the global mean of each column.
+In the first step at the node ``RPC_summary`` everything except the variance is computed.
+The second step the variance is computed using the mean from the first step.

 .. uml::